Skip to content

 • deploy/docker-compose.sso.yml: overlay with Keycloak 26 + a pre-imported realm and a test user

-• All host-exposed ports are non-standard (gateway 6688) to avoid colliding with other services
+• All host-exposed ports live in the safe 34xxx range (gateway 34080) to avoid colliding with other services

 CI / CD that takes itself seriously